rachayita/OpsNotes/rust/rust.md

   - translation of program to machine code is completed before it begins execution
 -  all Rust functions are thread-safe
   - if program compiles, it is free of data races
-- rust uses the u8 type for byte values
-  - as reading data from file or socket yields a stream of u8 values
 - only  ASCII characters may appear in byte literals
   - since ASCII code for A is 65, literals b'A' and 65u8 are exactly equivalent
 - panic: abrupt termination
 - `assert!` panics with a helpful message and source location of the failing check
 - vectors and hash maps store their data on heap
-- coherence:
-  - can implement trait on type only if either trait or type is local to our crate
-  - called orphan rule, so named because the parent type is not present
-- "associated methods" do not have `self` as a parameter
-  - they are used for creating new instance of struct
-- cannot call default implementation from overriding implementation of that same method
-- char type is unicode scalar value
-- rust doesn’t have reflection capabilities
-  - so it can’t look up the type’s name at runtime
-- if all the fields of struct are themselves `Copy`
-  - make type `Copy` by placing attribute `#[derive(Copy, Clone)]` above definition
-- `Copy` types are very limited in which types they can contain
-- whereas non-Copy types can use heap allocation and own other sorts of resources
-- So making a type Copy represents serious commitment on the part of implementer:
-  - if it’s necessary to change it to non-Copy later,
-    - much of the code that uses it will probably need to be adapted
-- indirection:
-  - instead of storing value directly,
-    - change the datastrucuture to store the value indirectly
-      - by storing a pointer to the value instead
-- The `Rc` and `Arc` types are very similar
-  - only difference is: Arc is safe to share between threads directly
-  - Arc: atomic reference count
-  - plain Rc uses faster non- thread-safe code to update its reference count
 - the distinction between shared and mutable references
   - to enforce multiple readers or single writer rule at compile time
 - as long as there are shared references to a value, not even its owner can modify it